redpwn/rcds/docs/quickstart.rst

     defaultCertificate:
         secretName: wildcard-domain

 You'll need to create a cloudflare API key with permissions to Edit zone DNS.
-Once you've replaced all the values inside ``certs.yml`` (email, domain, api token), run the following command to create the resources:
+For more information on how to create an API key, check out the `Cloudflare documentation <https://developers.cloudflare.com/fundamentals/api/get-started/create-token/>`_.Once you've replaced all the values inside ``certs.yml`` (email, domain, api token), run the following command to create the resources:

 .. code-block:: bash